This tutorial explains how to execute the Xmas stealth scan technique using Nmap.

 iptables -A INPUT -p tcp --tcp-flags SYN,RST SYN,RST -j DROP

-More than an attack method this scan is useful to test your firewall or Intrusion Detection System.
-The iptables rules mentioned above should be enough to stop such attacks from remote hosts.
+More than an attack method, this scan is useful to test your firewall or Intrusion Detection System.
+The iptables rules previously mentioned should be enough to stop such attacks from remote hosts.
 This scan is very similar to NULL and FIN scans both in the way in which they work and low effectivity against protected targets.

-I hope you found this article useful as an introduction to Xmas scan using Nmap.
-Keep following LinuxHint for more tips and updates con Linux, networking and security.
+I hope you found this article useful in understanding Xmas scans with Nmap.
+Keep following Linux Hint for more tips and updates on Linux, networking, and security.